doonny/basic_knowledge/README.md

-# Things to learn for new students in Lab611
+# Things to learn for new students in Lab615

+# Basic Engineering Skills You Have to Master

 ## Software Programming